 Support Those Bones

 The International Osteoporosis Foundation reports that osteoporosis affects an estimated 200 million women worldwide and that 1 in 3 women over 50 will suffer from osteoporosis-related fractures.
-Considering that major loss of muscle mass is one of the leading causes of osteoporosis, it’s a shame that more women don’t engage in strength training for building muscle.
+Considering that major loss of muscle mass is one of the leading causes of osteoporosis, all women should be strength training to build muscle.
 Everyone from the National Institute of Health to the CDC recommends muscle building for avoiding osteoporosis.
 That’s because muscles not only provide support for your bones, but the stress of strong muscles working against your bones improves bone strength and will even stimulate bone growth, according to a study published in Medicine and Science in Sports Exercise.
 In light of these facts, muscle fitness for women should be a top priority.

 Tip the Scales: Build Muscle Mass, Lose Fat